mai-soup/docker-hy.github.io/docs/part-3/section-2.md

 :::

-Watchtower can be run eg. using the following Docker Compose file:
+Watchtower can be run e.g. using the following Docker Compose file:

 ```yaml
 version: "3.8"